 Doom’s multiplayer was developed by a different team to its single-player campaign, and there’s a real sense of disconnect between the two.
-I don’t get a sense that the multiplayer is going to prove a hit with players, but only time will tell.
+The multiplayer hasn't exactly proven to be a hit with players so far.

 MAP’S THE WAY TO DO IT

 One last thing that needs mentioning is SnapMap, a level editor included in all editions of the game.
 SnapMap gives you the tools to create single-player, co-op and competitive maps, placing rooms, enemies, objects, objectives and triggers from a huge library.

 SnapMap is deceptively easy to use, and within an hour or so of picking it up, you should be able to create simple maps.
 These maps can then be shared with friends or via the Doom community – even across platforms.
 So you can create a level on PC and all your Xbox One- and PS4-owning mates will be able to try it.

 Like the multiplayer, a lot of SnapMap’s success will depend on the degree to which it’s adopted by the community, but the toolset is both wide and robust, so I can’t fault id for its efforts here and I’m fairly confident that, by the time you read this, there’ll already be a bunch of crazy/fun/silly/bizarre maps to muck around with when you feel like a break from the campaign.